Dris-ti/Exploring-Chaos/README.md

 Specifically, the project focuses on simulating four prominent attractors: Bouali attractor, Lorenz attractor, Halvorsen attractor, and Chen-Lee attractor.

+It was a group project.
+My three amazing friends, Shusmita Anjum Aziz, Mirza Aysha Rahman Urme, MD.
+Jahidul Islam, and I, created this project for our Computer Graphics course offered by our university.

 #### Press L to switch to Lorenz Attractor.
 #### Press C to switch to Chen-Lee Attractor.
 #### Press H to switch to Halvorsen Attractor.